 - VyprVPN Strong security and privacy features.
 Logging policy may be OK for visitors, but permanent residents and citizens should consider other options.

-Here’s where things get tricky.
-As content filtering and blocking are fairly extensive, you’ll want VPNs that do all of the following (and we do mean all):
+As Iran’s content filtering and blocking methods are fairly extensive, you’ll want a VPN that fits all of the following criteria (and we do mean all):

 Money-back guarantee: 30 DAYS